-- A. Subject to compliance with requirements, provide products by one of the following: - 1.
+- A. Basis-of-Design: Subject to compliance with requirements, provide products by Korogard Wall Protection Systems, or comparable product by one of the following: - 1.
 Construction Specialties, Inc.; Acrovyn. - 2.
-IPC Door and Wall Protection Systems; Division of InPro Corporation. - 3.
-Korogard Wall Protection Systems; a division of RJF International Corporation.
+IPC Door and Wall Protection Systems; Division of InPro Corporation.